noma4i/pivotal_miner/README.md

 * Updating story in a Pivotal Tracker automatically creates a correspondent Redmine issue
 * Map what to import.
 All User Stories are selected tags only
 * Perform Import existing Pivotal Project Stories
-* Pivotal Story tasks are created as subtask issues in Redmine.
+* Pivotal Story tasks are created as related issues in Redmine.
 * Updating a story in a Pivotal Tracker updates the Redmine issue attributes (subject, description, status)
-* Redmine Issue status change will update Pivotal Story status
+* Redmine Issue status change will update Pivotal Story state
 * Redmine keeps Pivotal Tracker description separate from Issue description
 * Mapping between Pivotal Tracker and Redmine attributes can be configured
-* Change priority in Redmine with tags from Pivotal Story
+* Change priority in Redmine with tags from Pivotal Story and vise versa
-* Assign Milestone with tags
+* Milestones are maintained between Pivotal and Redmine via Tags
+* Map any Redmine Status to any Pivotal State
 * Map Redmine Users to Pivotal manual or with email automatcher

 ## Compatibility